ldurback/Metaverse/README.md

 ##How to Prevent Heinous Avatars in Kid Friendly Spaces
 Each website can, if it wishes, have complete control over all assets displayed in the VR client.
 While many websites would benefit from allowing user-defined assets, this is completely option.

+##MVP
+The MVP will not need any graphics.
+At the least, it would allow the creation of a whisper channel and p2p network for any website.